lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 ```

 This method is execute for each of the materials found in the model file.
 First we retrieve the material diffuse color by calling the `aiGetMaterialColor` function.
-After that we try to get the the texture
+After that we try to get the texture
 associated to the material by calling the `processTexture` method:

 ```java